 Night eaters are often tempted to rationalize their behavior by not eating or restricting their calories during the day.
 They believe that because they were so restrictive about eating during the day, they can consume the majority of their daily caloric intake at night.

 The trouble is, the more deprived women feel, the hungrier they get throughout the day.
 As the day progresses, the hunger sensation turns into a nagging feeling.
 The longer the deprivation continues, the more the nagging hunger becomes.
 Eventually, the sense of deprivation becomes so intense that it’s impossible to think about anything but food.
-This is the point at which the continued denial throughout the day leads to a loss of control when it comes to healthy eating at night.
+At this point, the continual denial throughout the day leads to loss of control at night when it comes to food choices.

-Unfortunately, this means that even if your diet is the same as it’s always been and you have and always have had healthy eating habits, you may still gain weight.
-If health issues have started to have an impact on your ability to maintain the same level of physical activity that you previously engaged in, the combination of a slower metabolism and less activity may be manifesting itself in the form of increased body fat.
+Unfortunately, this means that even if your diet is the same it’s always been, and you maintain a healthy diet you can still gain weight.
+Especially if health issues have started impacting your ability to maintain the same level of physical activity that you previously engaged in.
+All this combined with a slower metabolism and reduced activity may manifest itself in the form of increased body fat.

-The Centers for Disease Control estimate that the average person consumes 16 percent of their total calorie intake in the form of protein.
+The CDC estimates that the average person consumes 16 percent of their total calorie intake in the form of protein.
 The problem is that people need much more protein than that in their daily diets.
-In general, considering body weight as part of the calculation, starting at age 50 or menopause, women should consume 30 to 40 percent of their total daily caloric intake in the form of protein.
-Increasing your protein consumption is an excellent way to prevent muscle loss which is a key factor in the slow down your metabolism experiences (perhaps unnecessarily) after the age of 50.
-Another benefit of increasing your protein consumption is the fact that you won’t feel as hungry – especially at night when you’re more likely to engage in emotional eating without regard for the number of excess calories you’re consuming.
+In general, starting at age 50 or menopause, women should consume 30 to 40 percent of their total daily caloric intake in the form of protein.
+Increasing your protein consumption is an excellent way to prevent muscle loss.
+Muscle loss is a crucial factor in the slow down that your metabolism experiences after the age of 50.
+Another benefit of increasing your protein consumption is the fact that you won’t feel as hungry.
+This is key, especially at night when you’re more likely to engage in emotional eating.

 If you think that the reason that night eating is so bad for you is related to a slower metabolism, you’re wrong.
-The thing that makes night eating so bad for you is the fact that it increases the number of calories you consume throughout the day.
+The reason night eating so bad for you is because it increases the number of calories you consume in a day.
 Over time, those extra calories add up, and unless you’re active enough to burn them, they lead to weight gain.

 Foods that are loaded with simple carbs and low on fiber such as:

-The foods that are causing the difficulties with your blood sugar and insulin levels will also have an adverse impact on your sleep.
+The foods that are causing difficulties with your blood sugar and insulin levels will also harm your sleep cycle.
 And if you’re eating in the middle of the night, that makes matters even worse.